By Lawrence Wilson, MD

 People who choose to use coffee enemas to enhance liver detoxification and/or reduce pain should take the same precautions as in any enema: use an enema bag with appropriate lubricated nozzle to avoid damaging the rectum or bowel; thoroughly clean the equipment after each enema to avoid reintroducing pathogens to the colon; and do not perform too many enemas within a short time.
 (Wait at least 4 hours between enemas.)

 Enemas.
 The Merck Manual.
-10th ed.
+10th edition.

-Hildenbrand G. A coffee enema?
+Hildenbrand G. A Coffee Enema?
 Healing Newsletter, May-June 1986.

 Lechner P, Hildenbrand G. A reply to Saul Green's critique of the rationale for cancer treatment with coffee enemas and diet: Cafestol derived from beverage coffee increases bile production in rats; and coffee enemas and diet ameliorate human cancer pain in Stages I and II.
 Townsend Letter, May 1994.

-Moss RW.
-Coffee: The royal flush.
+Moss R.W., Coffee: The royal flush.
 The Cancer Chronicles.
 Autumn 1990.
 Available at: www. ralphmoss.com/coll.html.
 Accessed.
 November 11, 2009.

-Muriel P, Arauz J. Coffee and liver diseases.
-Fitoterapia.
+Muriel P., Arauz J., Coffee and liver diseases, Fitoterapia.
 Epub October 13, 2009.